Guide

 Scenario comparison

-The Compare tab lets you run a second scenario alongside your baseline.
-Change one or more constraints, re-solve, and see both results side by side.
+The Compare tab lets you stage Scenario B alongside your baseline.
+Change constraints or flow-path settings, re-solve, and see the objective delta, network diff, changed assumptions, and active-limit changes side by side.

-Tightens budget constraints by a realistic percentage.
-"What happens if funding shrinks?"
+Tightens budget constraints by a default percentage to model a funding cut.

-Reduces capacity constraints and slightly raises budget.
-"What if a key supplier underdelivers?"
+Reduces capacity and slightly raises budget — models a key supplier underdelivering.

 Manually adjust any constraint values for the comparison scenario.